Missing information?

 birth

-New York City, New York -
+New York, New York County, New York -

 Hometown